-Scenario 3 focuses on the characterization of water ice, a key resource for water supply for life support systems and hydrogen and oxygen for propellant production \cite{crawford2015lunar}.
-Surface-exposed water ice remains stable (over geologic time and under current lunar conditions) only below \SI{110}{\kelvin} \cite{hayne2015evidence}, concentrating deposits in \acp{PSR} near the lunar poles.
-The precise distribution, physical form, and abundance of lunar water ice are unknown \cite{crawford2015lunar}.
-Prospecting missions must not only detect water ice but also thoroughly characterize its thermophysical properties and the environmental conditions in which it occurs.
-These are essential for determining the feasibility of in situ extraction and its potential for processing.
+Scenario 3 focuses on characterizing water ice — a key resource for life support and propellant production \cite{crawford2015lunar}.
+Water ice is stable only in \acp{PSR} near the lunar poles, but its precise distribution, physical form, and abundance remain unknown \cite{crawford2015lunar}.
+Prospecting missions must therefore not only detect water ice but also characterize its thermophysical properties to assess extraction feasibility.

-For this scenario, we adopt the same target region as \acs{NASA}'s previously planned VIPER mission \cite{colaprete2021volatiles}: the mountainous terrain west of the Nobile Crater, chosen for its relatively easy terrain and proximity to various \acp{PSR}.
-We define a landing zone centered around \SI{85.47}{\degree}S, \SI{29.72}{\degree}E with a mean slope of \SI{1.24}{\degree}.
-The rock abundance is unavailable for the polar regions, but Figure~\ref{fig:scenario3}e shows a visual proxy.
-The mostly flat terrain includes varied \ac{PSR} morphologies and predicted thermally stable zones (Figure~\ref{fig:scenario3}f).
-Accessing specific \acp{PSR} may require traversing steep, locally rocky slopes, with slope angles up to \SI{20}{\degree}.
-Descents into craters and shadowed regions may require advanced communication planning between the lander and robotic assets.
-The geographic location leads to extreme temperature fluctuations, but enables a mission with a significantly extended duration, depending on the temperature resistance of the deployed lander and agents, as well as careful traverse planning \cite{colaprete2021volatiles}.
+We target the mountainous terrain west of the Nobile Crater, the same region as NASA's VIPER mission \cite{colaprete2021volatiles}, chosen for its varied PSR morphologies and predicted thermally stable zones (Figure~\ref{fig:scenario3}f).
+Accessing specific \acp{PSR} may require traversing slopes up to \SI{20}{\degree}, and crater descents may require advanced communication planning.
 The exploration strategy with the marked preliminary prospecting trajectory for this scenario is shown in Figure~\ref{fig:scenario3}a.
-The scouts for this site are equipped with various remote sensing instruments, such as spectral cameras and neutron spectrometers, to aid in identifying potential water-bearing materials.
-Additional \acp{GPR} penetrate beneath the lunar surface to provide information about subsurface water ice deposits.
-The scientists then investigate these targets in situ with \ac{LIBS} for elemental identification and mass spectrometry for isotopic compositions.
+Scouts carry spectral cameras, neutron spectrometers, and \acp{GPR} to identify water-bearing materials and subsurface deposits.
+Scientists investigate targets in situ with \ac{LIBS} and mass spectrometry for isotopic compositions.